LyraSearch/plugin-docusaurus/CONTRIBUTING.md

 ### The `example-doc` folder
 In the `example-doc` directory there is a generated docusaurus instance with the plugin already configured.

-During development, you don't have to build anything to make it loadable, as it is loaded by the Webpack instance of Docusaurs.
+During development, you don't have to build anything to make it loadable, as it is loaded by the Webpack instance of Docusaurus.